Icana Launches Beamforming IC For 5G Mmwave Applications At Eumw 2023

 The Beamforming IC offers some unique key features:

 The ICAMB2629-A is now commercially available.
-Contactat [email protected] for details and full datasheets.
+Contactat for details and full datasheets.

 About iCana